blockchain-etl/ethereum-etl/README.md

 #### Command Reference

-- Export blocks, transactions, receipts, logs:
+- Export blocks and transactions:

 ```bash
 > python export_blocks_and_transactions.py --start-block 0 --end-block 500000 \
 --ipc-path ~/Library/Ethereum/geth.ipc --blocks-output blocks.csv --transactions-output transactions.csv
 ```

-Omit `--<entity>-output` options if you don't want to export the corresponding entities.
+Omit `--blocks-output` or `--transactions-output` options if you want to export only transactions/blocks.

 You can tune `--batch-size`, `--max-workers`, `--ipc-timeout` for performance.